ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

                                                           5 January 2022

-             Glue In DNS Referral Responses Is Not Optional draft-ietf-dnsop-glue-is-not-optional-04
+                   DNS Referral Glue Is Not Optional
+                draft-ietf-dnsop-glue-is-not-optional-04

 Abstract

-   The DNS uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
-   Authoritative Servers are expected to return all available glue records in referrals.
-If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+   The DNS uses referral glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
+Authoritative Servers are expected to return all available referral glue records in a referral response.
+If message size constraints prevent the inclusion of all referral glue records over UDP transport, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
 This document updates RFC 1034 to clarify correct server behavior.

 Status of This Memo